henrysmile2071/henrysmile2071/README.md

 - 👋 Hi, I’m @henrysmile2071
 - 👀 I’m interested in go, badminton and making people around me nice and comfy:)
-- 🌱 I’m currently learning in AlphaCamp on javascript and web basics.
+- 🌱 I’m currently looking for a dev job.
-- 💞️ I’m open to working opportunities for junior software backend engineering and more!
+- 💞️ I’m open to working opportunities for fullstack software engineer or backend developer and more!
 - 📫 You can reach me on henrychen.chc@gmail.com

 <!---